 - 14.2 The Proprietor must report in writing all new convictions, cautions, warnings, reprimands, criminal behaviour orders (CBOs), community service orders (including community protection notice CPN and community protection warning CPW), restraining orders and fixed penalties (including traffic offences) in writing within 7 working days.
-This can be done by emailing: Licensing@stalbans.gov.ukLicence holders are advised that if they are in any doubt as to whether something should be reported, to report it. - 14.3 The proprietor are required to inform the Council in writing within 48 hours if they are arrested, formally interviewed as a suspect or charged with an offence by the Police.
-This can be done by emailing: Licensing@stalbans.gov.uk.
-Licence holders are advised that if they are in any doubt as to whether something should be reported; they should report it.
+This can be done by emailing: taxilicensing@Stalbans.gov.uk Licence holders are advised that if they are in any doubt as to whether something should be reported, to report it. - 14.3 The proprietor are required to inform the Council in writing within 2 working days if they are arrested, formally interviewed as a suspect or charged with an offence by the Police.
+This can be done by emailing: taxilicensing@Stalbans.gov.uk Licence holders are advised that if they are in any doubt as to whether something should be reported; they should report it.